POTJIE-POTTING A FREESIA GRANDIFLORA

 There is nothing cold about this gorgeous winter-flowering wildflower!

 I find something immensely appealing in this slender, fragile wildflower emerging gracefully from the bowl of a fire-forged iron potjie pot!

 With foraging monkeys on the prowl, the patio seemed to be the safest place for this still-in-a-bag bulb where it sat alongside the potjie pot until lunchtime when logic hit; pot + plant = pot plant!
 In inspiration-speak, stylish, fresh, creative even with the little effort required; just pick it up and put back down again.
 Although, as the iron pot is without drainage holes, I squeezed one more step into this creative endeavour and planted the Freesia into a plastic container to lift out when watering.
 It will find a home the garden during its dormant summer season.

 Freesia grandiflora, the Large Red Iris, is a resident of thicket, deciduous and rocky woodland in the summer rainfall region, where there is little else to compete with on a bare winter and autumn ground.
 Against this dry backdrop, the bright red flowers stand out like a lighthouse beacon.
 I’ve seen this species twice recently; in the coastal sand forest in Mtunzini up the North Coast, and the Umdoni Forest in Pennington, down the KZN South Coast.
 In both habitats, the plants were growing in the bright light beneath a thin or bare canopy.

-Plant this water wise bulb in semi- to light shade, in loamy soil.
+Plant this water-wise bulb in semi- to light shade, in a loamy soil.
 Mulch well to keep soils around them moist.
 Cut leaves down to ground level only once they have fully died back.

 Provincial distribution: Gauteng, Limpopo, Mpumalanga, North West Province, Swaziland and Mozambique to Zambia and southern Tanzania.